NuclearPhoenixx/nuclearphoenixx.github.io/collections/_software/gamma-mca.md

 ## Description

-Progressive web application for gamma spectroscopy (multi-channel analyzer/MCA) including file and live plot support via the serial interface.
+Progressive web application for gamma spectroscopy (multi-channel analyzer/MCA) including file import/export of various formats and live plot support via the serial interface.
+Designed to be straightforward and easy to use.

 For a complete and up-to-date list of features head to the GitHub repository below.